SergPerep/tasklist/readme.md

 ## Features

-- Tasks
-    - Add, delete and edit task
+- Adding, deleting and editing task
-    - Set date and time for a task
+- Setting date and time for a task
-    - Set project for a task
+- Setting project for a task
-- Projects
-    - Add, delete and edit project
+- Adding, deleting and editing project
-    - Set name and color of a project
+- Setting name and color of a project
-- Authorization
-    - Signup
-    - Login
+- Login and signup

 ## Data design
 I've choosen postgreSQl since I worked with this database before end I needed relational database to connect tasks with projects and users.